jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

 #### Build the vignette

+Setup:

+Run the following commands to install latex

+    install.packages('tinytex')
+    tinytex::install_tinytex()

 The vignette is build from the installed version of the package.
 Not the loaded version.
 Therefor `load_all()` can not be used.
 It needs to be installed.

-The easiest way is to use the following command.
-This both installs the package and builds the vignette:
+The easiest way to build the vingnette is to use the `Knit`Button in R Studio (located at the top of the code view.
+Make sure to click it, when the correct document is open)

-    install(build_vignettes = TRUE)

 ### Readme